thelong1406/Blog-Management-ASP-NET-Core3.1-MVC/README.md

   - Choose project `DataAccess`
   - Type command: `Update-Database`
 - If you want a faster way to have data in database.
 You can ignore step Migration above.
-Just restore database by file: `~/BlogManagementMVC.bak` in SSMS (SQL Server Management Tool).
+Just restoring database by file: `~/BlogManagementMVC.bak` in SSMS (SQL Server Management Tool).
 Make sure your database name in `appsettings.json` matched with the database you named in SQL server.
-Then just run the app.
+Then, let's run the app.

 ## Notices
 - My code use .NET Core version 3.1.